 Crate Pro 6 includes hundreds of style templates to make getting from quote to cut sheets to floor quickly and accurately.
-Style templates are based on international standards and common modifications.
+Style templates are are based on international standards and common modifications.
 Crate Pro 6 is designed for the custom crating company, and a crate style template is your starting point for your design.

 To make Crate Pro most effective for you, its important to choose the style templates that most closely match your end construction methodology.
 Changes too your initial design should be expected, you do custom work, but you should be able to get from entering the dimensions to printing the cut lists in 5 minutes or less.

 Note: Style templates are not determined by the materials but by the method of construction or how the components are oriented to each other.

 THE FIRST LETTER OF A STYLE IS PRIMARILY DEFINED BY THE BASE -- Light Medium Heavy

 THE THIRD LETTER DETERMINES THE FRAMING CLEATING / BATTENS I = inside cleated O= outside cleated N = some panels do not have cleats S = Skid

 The numbers after the style designation will further define the construction methodology of the style family.